huggingface/transformers/docs/source/debugging.rst

 or summed up.
 Of course, there might be other solutions.

 Since the automatic detector only reports inputs and outputs, once you know where to look, you may want to analyse the intermediary stages of ``forward`` as well.
-In such a case you can use the helper function to inject the detector where you want it, for example:
+In such a case you can use the ``detect_overflow`` helper function to inject the detector where you want it, for example:

 .. code-block::